Padax/w-components/design/iconography.md

 ## The list of icons

-Sorting out the icons first that anyone probably needs to use them from our currently existing components.
+Sorting out the icons first that anyone probably needs to use them from our currently components.

 ### Regular